Meet SelfieCircus and 8 more in Snapchat’s new startup accelerator

 Since September 2017, we’ve empowered 200 citizen storytellers in over 40 countries to produce videos with their phones.
 We focus on constructive, solutions-based stories and provide more diverse news coverage.
 Because more cameras and more perspectives means more truth.

 IDK (Los Angeles, CA) – the ID for Korean music.
-We are a digital media company expanding in-depth on the music of Korea and K-Pop as a globally recognized genre; showcasing the Identity of the artists that shape the culture.
+We are a digital media company expanding in-depth on the music of Korea and K-Pop as a globally recognized genre; showcasing the identity of the artists that shape the culture.
 We provide insightful and rich coverage and content for the global Korean Pop audience.

 -

 We are creating a Global Brand and Destination for an English-Speaking Korean Pop Audience.
-Our mission is to create rich and stylized content about the Korean Music Genre; less gossip, more news & features.
-We want to provide a legitimate outlet for Korean Pop Culture; to create emotive, aspirational stories that are visually chic to a young, hyper-aware, and digitally engaged audience.
+Our mission is to create rich and stylized content about the Korean Music Genre; less gossip, more news and features.
+We want to provide a legitimate outlet for Korean Pop Culture; to create emotive, aspirational stories that are visually chic to a young, hyper-aware and digitally engaged audience.

 -

 As the company begins we will focus on publishing the best in engaging social video content.
-We will translate this content across platforms, ultimately building brands, shows, and stories that feed the insatiable audience appetite for Korean Pop.
-From there we will build towards live events, merchandise, and much more.
+We will translate this content across platforms, ultimately building brands, shows and stories that feed the insatiable audience appetite for Korean Pop.
+From there we will build toward live events, merchandise and much more.

 Love Stories TV (New York, NY) – a video platform for wedding planning and inspiration, bringing engaged couples and event professionals together in a uniquely visual community.
-Think of us like ‘Houzz’ for weddings: We connect brides and grooms with the ideas, inspiration, products, and services they need for their weddings in a uniquely visual community.
+Think of us like “Houzz” for weddings: We connect brides and grooms with the ideas, inspiration, products and services they need for their weddings.
+[Note: Snap tells me Love Stories TV did not give up a seven to ten percent equity stake as it had previously raised a $1.7 million seed round, but wouldn’t disclose more details about its equity stakes in the other startups.]

 -

 On lovestoriestv.com filmmakers and newlyweds from all over the world share their professionally produced videos along with the data and details about the wedding.
-Brides and grooms watch the videos to find ideas, inspiration, products, and services for their wedding.
-We also have an active community of pre-engaged-brides under the age of 24 who watch the videos on our site, social, and Amazon Prime channel for entertainment.
+Brides and grooms watch the videos to find ideas, inspiration, products and services for their wedding.
+We also have an active community of pre-engaged-brides under the age of 24 who watch the videos on our site, social and Amazon Prime channel for entertainment.
 We partner with brands and wedding pros to help them reach brides and grooms on our site and channels via the real wedding films that feature them and original content.

 Premme (Los Angeles, CA) – a fashion-first, body-positive lifestyle brand for the plus-size It-Girl.